Albanese varieties with modulus over a perfect field: 1-motives

-A \emph{formal $k$-group} is a formal $\fld$-group functor with values in $\Ab$ (we are only interested in commutative formal groups) whose underlying set-valued formal $\fld$-functor is represented by a formal scheme over $\fld$.
-The category of $\fld$-formal groups is denoted by $\Gfk$.
-If there is no confusion about the base field $k$, we write just \emph{formal group}.
+A \emph{formal $k$-group} (or just \emph{formal group}) is a formal $\fld$-group functor with values in $\Ab$ whose underlying set-valued formal $\fld$-functor is represented by a formal $\fld$-scheme, or equivalently is isomorphic to $\Spf\Algbrc$ for some profinite $\fld$-algebra $\Algbrc$.
+The category of formal $\fld$-groups is denoted by $\Gfk$.

 \bRmk A formal $\fld$-group $\fmlG: \Artk\lra\Ab$ extends in a natural way to a $\fld$-group functor \,$\wt{\fmlG}: \Algk\lra\Ab$, by defining $\wt{\fmlG}(\Ring)$ for $\Ring\in\Algk$ as the inductive limit of the $\fmlG(\Sfin)$, where $\Sfin$ ranges over the finite $\fld$-subalgebras of $\Ring$.
 If $\fmlG = \Spf\Algbrc$ for some profinite $\fld$-algebra $\Algbrc$, then $\wt{\fmlG}(\Ring) = \Homcka(\Algbrc,\Ring)$ for every $\Ring\in\Algk$. \eRmk